What a Mess: NASCAR worried about first Bristol dirt race

 ”We need this show to be great,” Miller said. ”We need to err on the side of caution.”

-NASCAR is also facing weather challenges — heavy rain drenched the dirt and delayed the start of Saturday activity before ultimately washing it out entirely.
-The heat races for both Cup and Trucks were scrapped and the Truck Series will run after the Cup race for a Sunday doubleheader.
+NASCAR is also facing weather challenges – heavy rain has drenched the dirt and delayed Saturday activity.

-Qualifying heat races for the Truck Series barely made a lap before thick mud caked the windshields and reduced visibility to zero.

-“I honestly thought they’d go into the corner and never turn,” said Larson, one of seven Cup regulars entered in the Truck Series.